 As inside linebacker Preston Brown said way back in mid-August, plays can have six, seven, eight checks off any given play.
 In Jim Schwartz's simplified 4-3?
 "When you're set, you're set."

-“Now we change the whole … everything,” Brown said then.
-“It’s a lot more checking this year.
+“Now we change the whole… everything," Brown said then.
+"It’s a lot more checking this year.
 It’s a lot more complex.
 It gets us in the best position possible.
 We can change the front, the back, whatever we have to do with that formation, we’re going to make sure we’re in the perfect defense for it.”

-This sounds like poetry in motion on paper, and Ryan even broke down his defense on paper for The Buffalo News.
+This sounds like poetry in motion on paper, and Ryan even broke down his defense on paper for The News.

-But overthinking became a problem.
+But over-thinking became a problem.
 In three straight home losses, Tom Brady, Eli Manning and Andy Dalton combined for 921 yards, nine touchdowns, one interception and a 105.1 passer rating.
 Players started to speak up more to Ryan, which helped, but they never were able to adjust on the fly in time to save this season.

 "A belief factor also comes into that when our coach comes in — to believe he knows what’s best for us," Lawson said.
 "So we have to believe in his scheme.
 And then a lot of it is will and want-to.
 You have to want to do something.
 You have to understand exactly what’s going on."

 And were players buying in?
 "Initially not a lot of guys were talking about buying in.
 But as we’ve gotten the ball rolling, things are starting to change.
 Some guys voiced their opinions.
 They heard us with some of the things we’ve changed.
 I think now we’re buying in.”

 With, of course, only three games to go.